Stephen0wen/EventLoop/README.md

 # EventLoop

+Welcome to EventLoop

+This is a React application which allows users to browse and sign up for events.
+Users can sign in using google or email/password and then sign up for events and add them to their google calendars.
+Users with staff account privileges can manage and create events.

+Link to the deployed site: `https://event-loop.netlify.app/`

+---

 ## Back End

 This is a RESTful API which serves the necessary data for the EventLoop platform in JSON format.